Von Willebrand Disease (VWD)

 Consider these steps to reduce your child's risk for bleeding:

-- Avoid giving your child blood-thinning medicines like aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen.
+- Not giving your child blood-thinning medicines such as aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen.

-- Discourage your child from taking part in sports like football, hockey, and weightlifting.
+- Discouraging your child from taking part in sports like football, hockey, and weightlifting.
 Injuries may lead to bleeding.

-- Have your child wear a medical identification (ID) bracelet.
+- Having your child wear a medical identification (ID) bracelet.

-- Make doctors, dentists, and pharmacists aware of your child's condition.
+- Making all of your child's healthcare providers, dentists, and pharmacists aware of your child's condition.

-- Educate all caretakers, from teachers to sports coaches, about the disease and treatment in the event of an emergency.
+- Educating all caregivers, from teachers to sports coaches, about the disease and treatment in the event of an emergency.

 When should I call my child's healthcare provider?Call your child's healthcare provider if your child has bleeding that you cannot stop.
-If your child has pain or swelling, you should call your child's doctor right away.
+If your child has pain or swelling, you should call your child's healthcare provider right away.

 Key points about VWD